molgenis/molgenis.org/public/software/CoNVaDING.md

   -targetQcList $DATADIR/results/GenerateTargetQcList/targetQcList.txt
 ```

 The call of the titin exon had sufficient quality within the analysed sample.
 However, the exon performed poorly in a large portion of the control samples.
 Therefore, the call is filtered from the final list, leaving four calls.
 Notice that the whole gene deletion of DSC2 and the six exon deletion of DSG2 consist of consecutive targets.
-It is possible that there is one big deletion, containting both genes.
+It is possible that there is one big deletion, containing both genes.
 However, CoNVaDING will always treat CNVs in different genes as seperate calls.

 ```bash
   CHR START      STOP       GENE    NUMBER_OF_TARGETS   NUMBER_OF_TARGETS_PASS_SHAPIRO-WILK_TEST  ABBERATION